vmware/terraform-provider-vra/website/docs/r/vra_network_profile.html.markdown

 ## Attributes Reference

+* * `cloud_account_id` - The ID of the cloud account this flavor profile belongs to.

+* `created_at` - Date when  entity was created.
+Date and time format is ISO 8601 and UTC.

 * `external_region_id` - The external regionId of the resource.

 * `isolated_network_cidr_prefix` - The CIDR prefix length to be used for the isolated networks that are created with the network profile.